canonical-web-and-design/tutorials.ubuntu.com/tutorials/desktop/burn-a-dvd-on-ubuntu/burn-a-dvd-on-ubuntu.md

 ## Overview
 Duration: 1:00

-Burning a DVD is still a great way to install Ubuntu on devices with optical drive.
+Burning a DVD is still a great way to install Ubuntu on devices with an optical drive.
 In this tutorial we will show you how to download an Ubuntu ISO image, install the necessary software and then burn that image to a bootable DVD.

 ### What you'll learn
 - How to burn an install DVD for Ubuntu